aws-greengrass/aws-greengrass-nucleus/RECIPE_REFERENCE.md

 1. {\<componentName\>:artifacts:path}
 1. {\<componentName\>:artifacts:decompressedPath}

-If you refer to a componentName that is not a direct dependency, **the placeholder will remain**.
+If you refer to a componentName that is not a direct dependency, **the placeholder will remain unchanged**.

 #### Global recipe variables
 Global recipe variables could be used by any component.